 Preheat the oven to 325 degrees.

-Add in the eggs, one at a time, mixing after each egg, but only just until it's incorporated.
-Don't mix too long here.
+Add in the eggs, one at a time, mixing on medium only until just combined.

 Scrape down the sides of the bowl and mix again for a few seconds only.

 Add in one cup of the flour only and mix on medium until just combined.

 Add in the milk and vanilla extract and mix again on medium only until just combined.

 Add the rest of the flour (1 cup), the cocoa powder, baking soda, baking powder and salt to your bowl and mix on medium speed only until incorporated.
 Scrape down the sides of the bowl and mix again for only a few seconds.
 Do not over-mix.